p-stanchev/AurFlow/README.md

 ### Diagnostics
 Run `cargo run -- doctor` (or the compiled binary with `orlb doctor`) to lint the provider registry and perform live reachability probes.
 The command flags duplicate names/URLs, invalid headers, zero weights, stale commitment (providers lagging more than `ORLB_SLOT_LAG_ALERT_SLOTS` slots), and transport/HTTP failures.
 A non-zero exit status indicates issues that should be fixed before deploying.

+### Config diffs
+`cargo run -- diff providers.current.json providers.next.json` (or `orlb diff ...`) compares two registry files before you hot-reload or redeploy.
+The tool reports providers that were added/removed and highlights field-level changes to URL, weight, tags, headers, WebSocket URL, and sample signature so you can audit planned edits before they ship.

 ### Deterministic replays
 `orlb replay path/to/bundle.json` reissues archived JSON-RPC calls against every configured provider and compares their responses (or an `expected` payload you captured earlier).
 The bundle is a JSON array: